BertJorissen/pybinding/docs/tutorial/kpm.rst

         smap = spatial_ldos.structure_map(energy)
         smap.plot(site_radius=(0.02, 0.15), axes=axes)

-The result of the calculation is a :class:`~.chebyshev.SpatialLDOS` object which stores the spatial LDOS for several energy values.
+The result of the calculation is a :class:`~.results.SpatialLDOS` object which stores the spatial LDOS for several energy values.
 Calling :meth:`.SpatialLDOS.structure_map` selects a specific energy.